Interacting topological quantum chemistry of Mott atomic limits: Summary of results

 The iTQC framework then allows to classify all the possible band representations of a $\Gn$ Green's function induced by \mbox{$n$-MAL} ground states as discussed in Sec.~\ref{Sec:GF classification}.
-It is advantageous to consider an idealized limit, where the many-body Hamiltonian is spectrally flattened (in analogy with the band flattening procedure in the single-particle case).
+It is advantageous to consider an idealized limit, where the many-body Hamiltonian is spectrally flattened, in analogy with the band flattening procedure in the single-particle case.
 In this limit, we can derive analytical results for the $\Gt$ band structure.
 In particular, for an AL state, $\Gt$ only contains eigenvalues above the aforementioned bound (Fig.~\ref{fig:IntroPlot}e).
 However, for a $2$-MAL state constructed as a product state of a single cluster operator acting on each unit cell, $\Gt$ contains a single eigenvalue below the bound, at each value of the momentum, whose eigenvector corresponds to the $2$-MAL cluster operator out of which the $2$-MAL state is formed (Fig.~\ref{fig:IntroPlot}g).
 We show that stacking several $2$-MAL operators in each unit cell just leads to a direct sum of the $\Gt$-bands below the bound.
 If we consider all the possible $2$-MAL operators compatible with a given space group and the $\Gt$ band structures induced by them, then we can check whether a given $\Gt$ band structure can be constructed out of a sum of $2$-MAL band structures.
-Thus, iTQC provides a new definition of topological states:

-\emph{If the band representation associated to the interaction-driven spectrum of a Green's function cannot be induced from ALs and \mbox{$2$-MALs}, the state is either (i) topological or (ii) it is a many-body state that is dominated by many-body correlations that involve more than two electrons.}
+Thus, iTQC provides a new definition of topological states: \emph{If the band representation associated with the interaction-driven spectrum of a Green's function cannot be induced from ALs and \mbox{$2$-MALs}, the state is either (i) an SPT that cannot be induced from 0-dimensional blocks or (ii) it is a many-body state that is dominated by many-body correlations that involve more than two electrons.}

-This statement represents an extension of the TQC framework that in principle can be naturally applied to $n$ higher than two.
+This statement represents an extension of the TQC framework that in principle can be naturally applied to~$n\geq2$.

 For concreteness, we discuss the full classification of \mbox{$2$-MALs} in one-dimension (1D) (Sec.~\ref{sec:1D}), which gives an explicit example of the procedure outlined above.
 In addition, simple two-dimensional (2D) examples where the classification can be done by hand are discussed in App.~\ref{app:2D_Examples}.
 Finally, we apply our formalism in Sec.~\ref{sec:numerics} to four illustrative models whose ground states depart from ideal AL and $2$-MAL states: (i) the Hubbard square~\cite{FMIPhysRevLett.105.166402}, (ii) the Hubbard diamond chain~\cite{Iraola}, (iii) the Hubbard checkerboard lattice~\cite{FMIPhysRevLett.105.166402} and (iv) the Hubbard model on a star of David.
 In each case, we use exact diagonalization or QMC to diagnose AL and $2$-MAL states, and the transitions between them.